4paradigm/pafka/README.md

 Pafka equips Kafka with Intel® Optane™ Persistent Memory (PMem) support, which relies on the native pmdk libraries rather than treat PMem as a normal disk device.
 With careful design and implementation, Pafka can achieve 7.5 GB/s write throughput and 10 GB/s read throughput in terms of single-server performance.
+Futhermore, it is able to reduce the hardware total cost to 9% of the Kafka-based solution.

 ## Pafka vs Kafka